OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 Drupal is one of the largest open source communities in the world, with over 1 million active participants who work together to improve the Drupal software, write documentation, handle security, host events, and more.
 The community primarily interacts online through Drupal.org and sub-sites like groups.drupal.org.
 In person, we connect at national, regional, and local events and meetups.
 Chances are there’s a Drupal meetup near you.

-All development of Drupal is managed through the issue queues on Drupal.org, where you can find people working on both the core software, and contributed modules.
-The developer community consists of both volunteers, and people who are paid by their employers or other sponsors to work on Drupal.
+All development of Drupal is managed through the issue queues on Drupal.org, where you can find people working on both the core software and contributed modules.
+The developer community consists of volunteers as well as people who are paid by their employers or other sponsors to work on Drupal.
 There isn’t any one company that oversees the project, though there are many companies with a vested interest in supporting it.

 The Drupal community tends to be welcoming and friendly to new people and new ideas.
 Given the size, and speed, of the developer community it can be a bit daunting to get started contributing.
 However, there are ongoing efforts to provide mentorship and assistance to anyone interested in getting involved.